privacysandbox/protected-auction-services-docs/protected_app_signals_cost.md

 ### F: Extra cost of running the Buyer RTB Server

-There will be changes both in the RTB processing of the PAS request and in the size of the data to be set to the RTB server.
+There will be changes both in the RTB processing of the PAS request and in the size of the data to be sent to the RTB server.
 We assume this difference in cost to be negligible.

 ### L: Cost of running the BFE